JPar99/immich-app-portainer-setup/README.md

   A companion service that extends Immich with advanced features such as integrations and automation.

 This project is **not the official Immich or PowerTools repository**.
-It is a community example to help you configure the two services together on **Synology NAS with Portainer**.
+It is a community example to help you configure the two services together on **Synology NAS with Portainer**. **This runs also on the PG16 release with 0.4.3 and 0.2.0, keep in mind that this differs from the reccomendations from the developers**

 ## Why this repo?